Ch4rlesB/Medusa-Toolhead/README.md

 Toolhead designed for the SnakeOil-XY CoreXY 3D Printer [Github](https://github.com/ChipCE/SnakeOil-XY).

-Designed to need the least hardware as possible while still being stiff and light.
+Designed to need the least hardware possible while still being stiff and light.

 ## Tensioning Idlers
 Belt mounting on the toolhead itself is very simplified to save weight.
 You will need to print the tensioning front idlers and replace the static stock ones.
 This will allow you to tension the belts.